dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ## Release it!

 Commit and push your changes to your new redux branch of SA4 `git push origin redux-sa`.
-No need to merge into master!
+No need to merge into main!
 Deploy it somewhere on surge and include the deployed url in your submission.

 # To Turn In (Canvas)